-Learn how to grow your own organic food in six large Pop-up Victory Gardens on the north side of Chicago.
+Learn how to grow your own organic food in five large Pop-up Victory Gardens on the north side of Chicago.
 Gardens are run by the communities that garden there.
 PGP provides management and education.

 Since 2010, over 10,000 volunteers have helped us grow.
 From behind-the-scenes administrative work to garden leadership to hands-in-the-soil day-to-day joyful garden labor, volunteers are the heart of PGP.

 Grow2Give plots encompass approximately 10% of each garden and are tended by volunteers who grow food organically to donate to neighborhood food pantries.